-Tours every week to California-westward via the famous daylight scenic route through Denver, the Colorado Springs-Pikes Peak region, Royal Gorge, Colorado Rockies, Salt Lake City, Feather River Canyon, San Francisco, Los Angeles, San Diego, and across the Mexican border to Tia Juana, with attractive stop-overs for sight-seeing at all the most interesting places en route; returning via the Grand Canyon and the famous Indian Detour.
+Tours every week to California-west-ward via the famous daylight scenic route through Denver, the Colorado Springs-Pikes Peak region, Royal Gorge, Colorado Rockies, Salt Lake City, Feather River Canyon, San Francisco, Los Angeles, San Diego, and across the Mexican border to Tia Juana, with attractive stop-overs for sight-seeing at all the most interesting places en route; returning via the Grand

+Canyon and the famous Indian Detour.

 Every detail of each tour is carefully planned in advance.
-Train riding is done in special Pullmans; hotel tables at stopover points are set and ready when meal time comes; a fleet of motor cars awaits us at hotel door and station platform; bags and suitcases disappear when they require carrying but turn up magically in your hotel; there are no meal checks presented; no bills at all to pay in fact; the best of everything is seen and done without having to ask directions, consult timetables, maps or guide books; no chance of wasting a day doing the wrong thing and missing something more worth while.
-Everything start to finish.
-Sponstolitties.
-Alump paid in advance cover necessary expenses f start to finish.
+Train riding is done in special Pullmans; hotel tables at stop-over points are set and ready when meal time comes; a fleet of motor cars awaits us at hotel door and station platform; bags and suitcases disappear when they require carrying but turn up magically in your hotel; there are no meal checks presented; no bills at all to pay in fact; the best of everything is seen and done without having to ask directions, consult timetables, maps or guide books; no chance of wasting a day doing the wrong thing and missing something more worth while.
+Everything is planned in advance all the way through.
+An escort who is at once guide and business manager relieves everybody of all responsibilities.
+A lump sum paid in advance covers all necessary expenses from start to finish.
 You see the most, in the best way and in the least time.